 - 9. An employee is responsible for the purchase, maintenance, support and all other charges relating to an employee-owned wireless device. - An employee using either a State-issued or employee-owned wireless device for which he receives a standard reimbursement must promptly notify his agency if the wireless device is lost. - 11.
 Any communications-voice, data, text, etc.-conducted on a State-issued wireless device or involving State business on an employee-owned wireless device cannot: - 11.1.
 Be construed to be offensive, profane, obscene, illegal, libelous, calumnious, licentious, immoral, political or religious in nature. - 11.2.
 Contain any sentiment that can be interpreted as an expression of racial, ethnic, national, religious, life-style, gender-related, or other bigotry or prejudice. - 11.3.
 Promote causes except for those causes authorized by statute as part of the purpose and mission of the issuing organization and those charitable endeavors authorized by the State. - 11.4.
 Reflect poorly upon the State of Arizona, its employees or its citizens. - 12.
-Employees who are not exempt from overtime under the Fair Labor Standards Act should be discouraged from using a wireless device to conduct State business outside of normal working hours. - 13.
-Records relating to the use of a wireless device or other means of communication-whether State-owned or individually owned-to conduct State business may become public records subject to disclosure. - 14.
+Records relating to the use of a wireless device or other means of communication-whether State-owned or individually owned-to conduct State business may become public records subject to disclosure. - 13.
 Any telephonic or digital information related to State business conducted on any wireless device may be subject to inspection and review by State authorities.